-The Department revised its beginning net position through the implementation of GASB Statements #68 and #71 related to accounting for pensions.
-The cumulative effect of this revision was to reduce the prior year total net positon by \$3,786,130.
+During 2015, the Department revised its beginning net position through the implementation of GASB Statements #68 and #71 related to accounting for pensions.
+The cumulative effect of this revision was to reduce the prior year total net position by \$3,786,130.